Keen K-1000 SMAW Welding Electrode Storage Oven Features:

 Yes.
 For Keen customized industrial ovens, fabrication and design of shelving is specific to the customer’s process and can consist of flat perforated, removable, vertically adjustable, cradled, stackable baskets, trays and much more.
 Shelving in our line of welding consumable storage ovens is specific to the type of consumable being stored and storage capacity.
 We can produce a variety of configurations to enhance efficiency of your heat processing application.

-Please see photos below of customized versions of the K-1000:
+These are examples of customized versions of the K-1000: